JayKirt/JayKirt/README.md

 * 🌍  I'm based in Liverpool (United Kindgom)
 * 🧠  I'm currently working on School of Codes Final Project.
 * 🤝  I'm open to collaborating on anything front or back end that I can learn from.
-* ⚡  I love guitar, Country and Western music and Video Games.
+* ⚡  I love learning new languages, Guitar, Country and Western music and Video Games.

 ### Skills I'm Learning.